 Islamic customs and conventions are referred to as the sunnah.
 These derive mainly from the hadith, which are contemporary accounts of the words and deeds of the Prophet Muhammad.
 Together, the Qur’an and sunnah shape Islamic law, known as shar‘iah.

 A fatwa is simply ‘a ruling’ or ‘a decision’ made under Islamic law.
 It usually results in a situation where fiqh (Islamic jurisprudence) is unclear: an individual or judge will ask for a fatwa from a scholar, called a mufti, who is capable of making a decision on the case.
-Usually, Sunni Muslims will go to a Sunni mufti, and Shia Muslims to a Shia mufti.
-The Arabic plural of 'fatwa' is 'fatawa'.

 This manuscript was copied by the scribe Qasim ibn Husayn Shirazi.
 The opening double page has an illuminated floral headpiece in the style of the Safavid period in Iran (1501–1732), with colours predominantly in gold, blue and pink.
 The wide margins are illuminated with bold floral and arabesque decorations in gold and blue, and the text is within gold cloud bands.

 View images of the entire manuscripts via our Digitised Manuscripts website.

 - Tadhkirat al-Fuqahā’ Ibn al-Muṭahhar al-Ḥillī, al-Ḥasan ibn Yūsuf

 - late 17th century

 - al-Mutahhar al-Hilli, Qasim ibn Husayn Shirazi [scribe]

 - Public Domain